ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 Fluentd is deploy as log aggregator, collecting all logs forwarded by Fluentbit agent and using ES as backend for routing all logs.

-Fluentd will be deployed as Kubernetes Deployment (not a daemonset), enabling multiple PODs service replicas, so it can be accesible by Fluentbit pods.
+Fluentd will be deployed as Kubernetes Deployment (not a daemonset), enabling multiple PODs service replicas, so it can be accessible by Fluentbit pods.

 ### Customized fluentd image